 BE Group primarily sells its products in six markets, which mean that transports of materials are unavoidable and use of transport services most often entails use of fossil fuels.

 BE Group works to optimize the logistics flows.
 The objective is that as much as possible is to be sent by train or boat and, where this is not possible, the transports are made by truck.
-More detailed data for the current fuel consumption has begun to be gathered together with the transport companies and the Group is working actively on finding transport companies with an explicit and deliberate sustainability and environmental focus.
+More detailed data for the current fuel consumption are being gathered together with the transport companies and the Group is working actively on finding transport companies with an explicit and deliberate sustainability and environmental focus.

 Deficient health and safety